funilrys/PyFunceble/docs/configuration/cli-testing.rst

     **Default value:** :code:`null`

-    **Description:** Sets the number of maximal threads workers that we are allowed to allocate for the testing.
+    **Description:** Sets the number of maximal processes workers that we are allowed to allocate for the testing.

 .. warning::